 Glassboro is a medium-sized borough located in the state of New Jersey.
 With a population of 19,216 people and five constituent neighborhoods, Glassboro is the 103rd largest community in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Glassboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Glassboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glassboro are a mix of both white- and blue-collar jobs.
 Overall, Glassboro is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glassboro who work in office and administrative support (16.22%), sales jobs (11.95%), and teaching (9.86%).
+There are especially a lot of people living in Glassboro who work in office and administrative support (15.65%), sales jobs (14.13%), and teaching (9.85%).

 Glassboro is a very ethnically-diverse borough.
 The people who call Glassboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glassboro residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Glassboro include Irish, German, English, and Polish.

 The most common language spoken in Glassboro is English.
 Other important languages spoken here include Spanish and Italian.